kubernetes/website/content/en/docs/reference/access-authn-authz/rbac.md

 including granting full API access to all service accounts.

-Default RBAC policies grant scoped permissions to control-plane components, nodes, and controllers, but grant *no permissions* to service accounts outside the "kube-system" namespace (beyond discovery permissions given to all authenticated users).
+Default RBAC policies grant scoped permissions to control-plane components, nodes, and controllers, but grant *no permissions* to service accounts outside the `kube-system` namespace (beyond discovery permissions given to all authenticated users).

 While far more secure, this can be disruptive to existing workloads expecting to automatically receive API permissions.